kyk120/PointFix/README.md

 Required packages can be found in the packagelist.txt.

-We start PointFix training from pretrained initial weights.
+We start PointFix training from the pretrained initial weights.

 The pretrained MADNet and DispNet weights we used for PointFix training can be found in the [Real-Time Self-Adaptive Deep Stereo](https://github.com/CVLAB-Unibo/Real-time-self-adaptive-deep-stereo) page.